Skein (character): Powers and abilities

 Sybil has the ability to telekinetically manipulate materials and objects with her mind.
 Because all matter has a powerful and specific "texture" to her mind, she prefers to only manipulate "soft" substances like fibers and other malleable, yielding substances (this preference extends to the point of her having a strong aversion to mentally manipulating anything hard or solid).
 Thus she confines her manipulation to such substances as fabrics (both organic and synthetic) and organic tissue such as that of plants or animals.
 The maximum amount of material she can manipulate at once is equivalent to the amount of weight she can lift physically.
 By concentrating, she can levitate herself and move through the air as if she were swimming, at up to a top speed of 20 miles per hour for periods of up to a half-hour before tiring from the mental exertion.
 She can carry loads weighing no more than her own body weight while airborne.

 Canon of Sybil's wings

-Marvel canon is inconsistent on the nature of her wings.
-Her origin story in Spider-Woman #48 recounts that she "wove" her wings using her telekinetic power.
-However, her first appearance in Spider-Woman #10 shows her wings growing out of slits in the skin of her back, and even established that they are connected to her nervous system.
+Marvel's depiction of Sybil Dvorak's wings has been inconsistent across publications.
+In her first appearance, credited as Gypsy Moth in Spider-Woman vol. 1 #10 (January 1979), the art presents large, moth-like wings visibly emerging from slits in the skin of her back and shown as part of her body rather than as separate, hand-held objects.

+A later retelling of Sybil's origin gives a markedly different account.
+In Spider-Woman vol. 1 #48 (February 1983), the narrative voice and dialogue describe Sybil as having psychokinetically "woven" the wing-like structures from fibers, which frames the wings as constructs produced and manipulated by her powers rather than as innate anatomical appendages.